shugonta/tweetsharp/README.markdown

 #### Data Format Handling

 By default, TweetSharp handles serialization and deserialization details for you, preferring JSON for its compact size, which leads to better performance.
-If you want to switch TweetSharp's internal serialization mechanism to XML, you can do this by changing the TwitterService's Format enum property to TwitterServiceFormat.Xml.
+If you want to switch TweetSharp's internal serialization mechanism to XML, you can do this by changing the `TwitterService`'s `Format` enum property to `TwitterServiceFormat.Xml`.
 You may want to do this if your application requires lower level control of the content returned by Twitter.
-If you change the format, the RawSource property on each model object will contain the format you selected. *In Windows Phone 7, JSON is the only supported format*
+If you change the format, the `RawSource` property on each model object will contain the format you selected. *On Windows Phone 7, JSON is the only supported format.*

     using TweetSharp;

     TwitterService service = new TwitterService("consumerKey", "consumerSecret");
     service.Format = TwitterServiceFormat.Xml;

-If you go one step further and decide you don't trust our serializer, you can change TwitterService's Serializer and Deserializer properties, setting them to Hammock-compatible interfaces, and TwitterService will then defer to your custom serializer in all requests.
+If you go one step further and decide you don't trust our serializer, you can change `TwitterService`'s `Serializer` and `Deserializer` properties, setting them to Hammock-compatible interfaces, and `TwitterService` will then defer to your custom serializer in all requests.

     using TweetSharp;
+    using Hammock.Serialization;

-    MyAwesomeSerializer serializer = new MyAwesomeSerializer(); <-- Implements Hammock.ISerializer and Hammock.IDeserializer
+    MyAwesomeSerializer serializer = new MyAwesomeSerializer();
     TwitterService service = new TwitterService("consumerKey", "consumerSecret");
     service.Serializer = serializer;
     service.Deserializer = serializer;